Welcome to terrapindream.

 I want to get this work out to anyone who might resonate, of course , but more specifically people who share my love of the strange inner landscape.

-This is the part I live for: the initial rush of recognition, and the sustained dopamine pleasure of coaxing it all the way out.
+I've always liked to get high, and making art gets me very high.
+There's a point in the process (repeated with each picture), the moment I live for: the initial rush of recognition, and the sustained dopamine pleasure of coaxing it all the way out.
 This phase feels very much like a chemical stimulant.
 Ten hours go by in a flash.
 Total flow state.
 I don't need to eat, don't want to sleep.
 All I want is to be attached to that huge, dynamic visual machinery of the "deep inside."

 In some sense I'm carrying on a tradition - a simple method of creating used by the Universe itself, which throws its "materials" together in countless arrangements and patterns.
 Eventually complexity and low entropy states appear.
 I make a chaos of changes on screen and watch for a transition to lower entropy.
 Ideally, the picture is finished somewhere in that transition space, before it becomes too ordered.
 It's a delicate balance between Apollo and Dionysus, Krishna and Shiva, Rocky and Bullwinkle.